-Update: Plex is now available on the new Apple TV.
+Update: Plex is now available on Sonos systems.

 The streaming media world grows more and more crowded everyday.
 Between Sling TV, PlayStation Vue and HBO Now, there's no shortage of streaming options as long as you're willing to shell out the cash every month.

 But what if - and hang in there with me - you want to stream your own media?
 What if you don't want to pay for something you've already paid for four years ago?
 What do you do then?

 What you do then, my friend, is download Plex, the all-in-one media sharing server that uses your PC to distribute content to any room in your house.
 Plex essentially acts as a faux-server, using your computer and the media you already have as a media hub for devices you grant it access to.
 It's been around for over seven years now, and is pretty much a staple in any media connoisseur's arsenal.

 - What's new on Plex?
 A new-and-improved iOS app!